mkclev3/machines-that-think/README.md

 I also don't really feel like I created art using python, my code was mostly just replicating a prior sketch.
 I would say the sketch was the art, and the python was just the same art in a different medium.
 If I'd added values to my sketch, I might've felt like I was doing more creating with the python itself, but I'm glad I didn't.
 Just the sketch was hard enough to figure out, values would've been biting off way more than I could chew.
 If I were to do a second project, maybe I'd try values, now that I know how to make outlines easily.

+I also should have made the graph that I put the skeleton on much bigger so that I have room for more details.

 It felt like a very overwhelming project at first, especially since I didn't really know how to code, and I kept having failure after failure.
 However, I really do feel like I grew a lot during it, and I'm slowly understanding that every coding project I ever undertake will probably not make sense for the first decent portion of it, and thats ok!
 I always figure it out eventually, and what felt like a massive task generally isn't.

 I am really happy we didn't have to make 4 pieces, though.
 And at the end of the project, I did reluctantly find myself enjoying the problem solving.
 This was a good project, python is less scary now.